 - Who has to take the tests?

-Candidates for school counselor, school psychologist and school social worker residency certification who hold a master's or doctorate degree, but cannot provide satisfactory evidence to the Certification Office of the Superintendent of Public Instruction that he or she has: 1) completed all course work requirements relevant to the required master's degree, and 2) satisfactorily completed a comprehensive written examination required in such master's degree program, must take such an examination.
+Candidates for school counselor and school psychologist residency certification who hold a master's or doctorate degree, but cannot provide satisfactory evidence to the Certification Office of the Superintendent of Public Instruction that he or she has: 1) completed all course work requirements relevant to the required master's degree, and 2) satisfactorily completed a comprehensive written examination required in such master's degree program, must take such an examination.

 This examination shall be a proctored, written examination of a regionally accredited institution of higher education.
-Alternatively, the candidate may meet this requirement by receiving a passing score on the relevant Praxis II® examination administered by Educational Testing Service (ETS).
+Alternatively, the candidate may meet this requirement by receiving a passing score on the relevant Praxis® examination administered by Educational Testing Service (ETS).

 - Where will the tests be offered in Washington?

-The Praxis Series™ offers both paper-delivered and computer-delivered testing locations for the 2012–13 testing year.
+The Praxis® tests are offered in computer-delivered testing locations.
 Refer to Test Centers and Dates for test center availability.

-- When will the Praxis II tests be administered?
+- When will the Praxis tests be administered?

 - Can I take the test on a computer?